katesanborn/personal_website/README.md

   # Kate Sanborn Personal Website

-  This is a code bundle for Personal Website from LinkedIn.
-The original project is available at https://www.figma.com/design/HZpPvoyaskQfFpXDGmWvq1/Personal-Website-from-LinkedIn.
+  This is a code bundle from Figma Make.

   ## Running the code